EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - I (13 January 2020 to 22 April 2020)

+### Day 18 | January 31, 2020 | Friday

+**Today's Progress:** Today I learned how the study design impacts the types of conclusions that can be drawn.
+Also learned to determine how the features of a survey impact the collected data and the accuracy of the data.

+**Description:** This includes the following:
+- Observational Studies
+  - Caustaion and Observational Studies
+    - Lurking Variables
+    - Other Pitfalls
+  - Design Issues
+  - Summary

 ### Day 17 | January 30, 2020 | Thursday

 **Today's Progress:** Today I learned to use Convolutions on top of DNNs and RNNs and then put it all together using a real-world data series -- one which measures sunspot activity over hundreds of years.